lingaoqiming/lingaoqiming.github.com/_posts/2013-07-29-the-creation-of-this-site.md

 ---
-Time-stamp: <2013-07-28 20:52:02 ()>
+Time-stamp: <2013-07-29 23:46:48 ()>
 layout: default
 title: "The Creation of This Site"
 tags: [meta]

 ---

-Since I just put together my site I do not have any posts, so I'm going to make my first post about how I built the site that allowed me to make this post.
+Since I just put together my site I don't have any posts, so I'm going to make my first post about how I built the site that allowed me to make this post.
 If you are looking to start a site, feel free to take anything that you find here, just if you use something that someone else is the author of, give [credit](/credits) to them.
-I will be sure to mention along the way if I was not the original offer or if it was influenced by someone else.
-If it is something that I wrote, you do not need to credit me (although you can if you would like), I just hope that it is useful.
+I will be sure to mention along the way if I was not the original author or if it was influenced by someone else.
+If it is something that I wrote, you don't need to credit me (although you can if you would like), I just hope that it is useful.